gnamithan/cse15l-lab-reports/lab-report-1-week-2.md

 ![Image](optimize_pic1.PNG)

-Another way to optimite remote running is to run multiple commands at once using semicolons like this:
+Another way to optimize remote running is to run multiple commands at once using semicolons like this:
 > $ cp WhereAmI.java OtherMain.java; javac OtherMain.java; java WhereAmI